tjfinney/Groups/README.md

 # Groups

-Data repository for "How to discover textual groups"
+This is a data repository for my article named "How to discover textual groups."
+It includes data matrices and distance matrices for a number of example data sets:

+* distances between cities
+* well defined clusters
+* textual variants in Mark (UBS)
+* textual variants in Mark (INTF).